osherjacobs/LabWork_Findings/BADRECON_README.md

 BadRecon is a Python-based Active Directory and AD CS enumeration framework focused on identity graph extraction and detection engineering signal generation in modern hardened Windows environments.

 It was built as a byproduct of lab work reproducing Bad Successor (CVE-2025-53779) and Golden dMSA attack chains on Windows Server 2025.
 The immediate problem: every existing Python LDAP library failed the bind against LDAP-signing-enforced Server 2025.
-BadRecon solves that using impacket's NTLM transport, which is what tools like NetExec already use under the hood.
+BadRecon solves that using impacket's NTLM backend.

 The goal is not enumeration for its own sake.
 It is structured visibility into identity relationships, delegation boundaries, certificate issuance risk surfaces — and the detection signal each one generates.

 Built with Claude.
-The LDAP filters, transport backend, MSA module, ACL edge parser, and ADCS ESC classification are documented below with their origins.
+Each module builds on existing research and tooling; the implementation, assembly, and detection framing are original contributions.
+Origins are documented in the credits table below.

 ---